Prepare your generator for tornado season with maintenance and fuel checklist

 How to Store Fuel Safely for Tornado Season

-Most portable generators burn 0.5 to 1.0 gallons per hour at 50% load.
-For a 3-day outage running 12 hours per day, plan on 25 to 30 gallons of gasoline.
-For a 7-day outage (common in rural tornado zones), you’ll need 60+ gallons or multiple propane tanks.
+Most portable generators in the 3,500-5,500W class burn roughly 0.30-0.50 gallons per hour at 50% load on current dual-fuel models (Champion 4750/3800W: ~0.34 GPH; Westinghouse WGen5300DFc: ~0.43 GPH on gas).
+For a 3-day outage running 12 hours per day, plan on 12-18 gallons.
+For a 7-day outage (common in rural tornado zones), plan on 25-42 gallons or multiple propane tanks.

 Gasoline vs. Propane in Tornado Context